 Breeding pets such as puppies and kittens may seem like the ideal side hustle, especially if you’re an animal person.

 However, many regulations are in place for breeders that are intended to protect the welfare of animals.
-Do this incorrectly, and there could be legal consequences.
+Doing this incorrectly could have legal consequences.

 Hacking